aithunderbolt/SlotSelector/README.md

 **Setup Instructions:**
 Run the `create-settings-table.sql` file in your Supabase SQL Editor to create the settings table and enable this feature.

+## Per-Slot Maximum Registrations (Super Admin Only)

+Super admins can set individual maximum registration limits for each time slot:

+- **Individual Limits:** Each slot can have its own capacity (e.g., Slot A: 20, Slot B: 10, Slot C: 15)
+- **Flexible Capacity:** Different slots can accommodate different numbers of students
+- **Real-time Updates:** Changes take effect immediately across the entire system
+- **Easy Management:** Edit max registrations directly in the Slot Management tab

+To set per-slot maximum registrations:
+1. Login as super admin
+2. Navigate to the "Slot Management" tab
+3. Click "Edit" on any slot
+4. Change the "Maximum Registrations" field (1-100)
+5. Click "Save"

+**Setup Instructions:**
+Run the `add-max-registrations-to-slots.sql` file in your Supabase SQL Editor to add this feature.

+**Documentation:**
+- Quick Start: See `QUICK_START_PER_SLOT_MAX.md`
+- Full Documentation: See `PER_SLOT_MAX_REGISTRATIONS.md`
+- Migration Guide: See `MIGRATION_TO_PER_SLOT_MAX.md`